MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-setup.md

 1. In the top bar, select the location to create the project.
 1. Select **C#** as the language, and **.NET 6.0 LTS** as the .NET runtime. <!--again mhy 6?-->
-1. Select **HTTP trigger** as the template
+1. Select **HTTP trigger** as the template.
 1. Provide a name for the project, such as *AuthEventsTrigger*.
 1. accept **Company.Function** as the namespace, with **AccessRights** set to *Function*.
-1. In the main window, a file called *AuthEventsTrigger.cs* will open.
+1. In the main window, a file called *AuthEventsTrigger.cs* opens.
 Replace the entire contents of the file with the following code:

     [!INCLUDE [nuget-code](./includes/scenarios/custom-extension-tokenissuancestart-setup-nuget-code.md)]